Bisphosphonates are a group of medicines used to treat conditions that affect your bones, such as osteoporosis and

-- Osteoporosis is a condition that causes your bones to be thinner and weaker than normal.
+- Osteoporosis is a condition that causes your bones to be weaker than normal.
 This means that they can break (fracture) easily, such as after a small bump or fall.
 If you have osteoporosis, bisphosphonates can be used to prevent bone loss, increase bone thickness and lower your risk of spine and hip fractures.

-- In Paget's disease, the formation of abnormal bone causes deformity and pain.
+- In Paget's disease, the growth of abnormal bone causes deformity and pain.
 Bisphosphonates can help with this.

 - Bisphosphonates may also be used to reduce the high levels of calcium in the blood (called hypercalcaemia) associated with some cancers.

 Examples of bisphosphonates

 There are many bisphosphonates available in New Zealand.
 Some are available as tablets others are given by injection, as a drip into the vein (called intravenous infusion).

 Each bisphosphonate has different uses and side effects.
 Which bisphosphonates is best for you depends on your health and the condition being treated.
 Your doctor will advise you on the best bisphosphonate for you.

 |Examples of bisphosphonates available in New Zealand|

 Alendronate, etidronate and risedronate are taken either once a day, once a week (on the same day of the week), or as a course for 14 days followed by a break, depending on the one prescribed.
 The pharmacy label on your medicine will tell you how much to take, how often to take it, and any special instructions.

 Take bisphosphonate tablets on an empty stomach.

 - Most people take their bisphosphonate first thing in the morning before they eat or drink anything.
 If you take a bisphosphonate with food, or drinks other than water, only a small amount of the medicine is absorbed.

 - You need to swallow the tablet with a full glass of water and sit upright for 30 minutes afterwards.
 This is because bisphosphonates can irritate your oesophagus (the tube that takes food and drink from your mouth to your stomach) and give you reflux or indigestion.